ThatGravyBoat/VCM-Bot/README.md

 The `discordToken` line is the Discord bot token that you get from the [Discord developer page](https://discordapp.com/developers/applications).

-The `voiceCategory` line is the category id that the user cated voice channels will go into.
+The `voiceCategory` line is the category id that the user created voice channels will go into.

 ## Setup
  - Download the files either via zip from github or git clone.